Skip to main content

 3 mentions Positive Neutral Negative

-Grinding in the game is generally seen as tedious and unnecessarily time-consuming, particularly when trying to achieve multiple endings.
-Some players feel certain routes lack engaging gameplay, making the overall experience feel repetitive.
+Grinding in the game is considered tedious and unnecessarily prolonged, especially when aiming to achieve multiple endings.
+While the focus is on reading, some routes, like the security route, lack engaging gameplay and feel repetitive.

 • “I understand it's a visual novel and the focus is on reading, but the security route was tedious.”